curiousyigit/virtualization/README.md

     - glmark2 score with iGPU: 7250
     - glmark2 score with dGPU: 4575 with error (lower than iGPU for some reason)

+## Guests
+### rtw-fedora
+- Supports VirGL with both Intel UHD & NVIDIA GPU
+- Supports mulitple screens with `virt-viewer`
+- KWin keeps crashing and is not stable

+### rtw-xubuntu
+- Supports VirGL with Intel UHD
+- Only supports mulitple screens with `virt-viewer` when not using VirGL

 ## VirGL Support
 ### VirGL Intel iGPU
 VirGL with an Intel iGPU seems to work out of the box with no flickering and smooth graphics